MahmoudEtaIbe/onlypass/README.md

-Here's a suggested description for your OnlyPass repository that can be used on GitHub:

 OnlyPass - Secure Password Management

 OnlyPass is a desktop password manager that creates and manages highly secure passwords.
 This app allows users to generate strong passwords, which can be changed periodically for enhanced security.
 With a user-friendly interface and a focus on privacy, OnlyPass ensures that your passwords are always under your control.